vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_106_printing_specific_lines.text.md

 Yesterday I gave you a headache with strange symbols, today I hope I just regained your trust.
 Let's wrap it up here, there is a new film that awaits you, and some crisps.
 Remember to put some beers in the fridge, one for you, and one for your new friend `sed`.
 And maybe give some food to the `cat` as well, poor little thing.

-Suggested film for the evening: Robin Hood (1973)
+Suggested film for the evening: The Conversation (1974) - Sometimes getting a single line is not the best choice, as this Unix programmer discovers while looking at conversationg logs.